CesarMDC4/Vaporware/README.md

   </a>

-The Cypress Engineering Group (CEG) seeks to elevate its services through an online portal.
-Our team, Vaporware, is developing this portal to simplify training services and create a registration process.
-Our goal is to craft a user-friendly website that streamlines client interactions and exemplifies CEG's expertise and accomplishments.
+The Cypress Engineering Group (CEG) seeks to elevate client experience through an online portal.
+Our team, Vaporware, is developing this portal to modernize training services and registration while showcasing CEG to prospective clients.
+The portal will feature way for registered users to sign-up for in-person or online training with an integrated payment system for a seamless registration experience and checkout.
+Users can create accounts to access a history of their past trainings.
+An administrator account will facilitate efficient user account management and training service history through a well-maintained database.
+The portal will also include a contact page for direct communication with CEG and dedicated sections displaying their projects and other services.
+Team Vaporwave's mission is to engineer a feature rich and user-friendly portal that not only simplifies client interactions but also serves as a testament to the remarkable expertise and achievements of Cypress Engineering Group.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>